ml-stat-Sustech/TorchCP/README.md

 ### Installing TorchCP

 TorchCP is developed with Python 3.10 and fully compatible with the latest versions of PyTorch.
-To install TorchCP and the dependencies, simply run
+Thus, users should first install PyTorch before installing TorchCP (please refer to the official PyTorch installation guide).
+Then, run the folllowing command to install TorchCP:
 ```
 pip install torchcp
 ```

-If you prefer a different version, please refer to the [official PyTorch installation guide](https://pytorch.org/get-started/previous-versions/) to match your CUDA and system configuration.

 ### Common Installation Issues

-If you encounter errors while installing Torchsort, you can try the following steps to resolve them:
+If you encounter errors while installing Torchsort, you can install TorchSort via their code:
 ```
 git clone https://github.com/teddykoker/torchsort.git
 cd torchsort